Nekos4Lyfe/TokenMixer/README.md

 Prior to running this extension, check that the Python NLTK package is installed on your device.

-For Mac/Linux users : ' pip install --user -U nltk '
+For Mac/Linux users : `pip install --user -U nltk`

 For Windows users, please refer to this guide : https://www.nltk.org/install.html